The Simplicial EHP Sequence in A1-Algebraic Topology

+We can summarize this subsection as follows: For a map $f: X \to Y$ in $\sPreK_{\pt}$ such that $Y_0 =\ast$, we have a spectral sequence satisfying the properties of Proposition \ref{properties_of_SS_7.1}, where $F = \hofib_{\textrm{global}}f$ is the homotopy fiber in the global model structure of $f$, i.e., factor $f$ as the composition $f = \iota \circ f'$, with $\iota: X \to Z$ a global trivial cofibration and $f': Z \to Y$ a global fibration.
+Let $F$ be the fiber of $f'$ over the basepoint.
+The spectral sequence is that of Definition \ref{global_sk_base_SS} applied to $f'$.

-\begin{remark} Note that the construction of the spectral sequence of Definition \ref{global_sk_base_SS} as well as those of its properties given in this section only require the lifting properties of global fibrations.
+\begin{remark} Note that the construction of this spectral sequence \hidden{(i.e. the spectral sequence of Definition \ref{global_sk_base_SS})} as well as those of its properties given in this section only require the lifting properties of global fibrations.
 The subtler lifting properties for $\ms$-fibrations have not been exploited. \end{remark}